2007 Shelbourne F.C. season: Season overview

 Mark O'Brien and Noel Haverty joined Shels on loan from rivals Bohemians and St. Patrick's Athletic respectively.

 The impact of Shels newly assembled squad was felt immediately with a 1-0 victory over Wexford Youths at Tolka Park, only Shels 3rd win of the season.
 After a 1-0 away defeat to Finn Harps, Shels revitalised themselves with 3 consecutive victories against Dundalk, Kilkenny City and Athlone Town.
 July's turnaround in Shelbourne's form gave Shels optimism for securing the 3rd place play-off spot.

 Shels hopes of securing 3rd place were dashed over one weekend at Tolka Park with a 1-1 draw against Monaghan United and a defeat by Finn Harps with yet another last minute goal conceded.

 Shelbourne Football Club was in mourning during August after the death of Chief Executive Ollie Byrne.
 The first match after Byrne's death came against Limerick 37 at Tolka Park.
 In what was an emotional night at Tolka Park, Shelbourne provided one of their most impressive displays of the season with a comprehensive 4-0 victory.

 Two more victories over Wexford Youths and Kildare County gave Shels much optimism over finishing in 4th place but these ambitions were hit after another defeat to Finn Harps with yet another last minute conceded goal, the third time Shelbourne conceded a last minute winner to Harps this season.

 With no promotion prospects during the remainder of the season, Shelbourne's form slipped dramatically during the season run in.
 Despite a comfortable 4-1 win away to Athlone Town, Shels struggled during this period with a defeat to Dundalk and a disappointing home draw to lowly Kilkenny City.

 Shelbourne's finish to the season was one they would rather forget.
 4 defeats in their final 4 matches marked a considerable decline in the Shels form after a new lease of life during the months of July and August.

-After what was a truly difficult season both on and off the pitch, Shelbourne finished 5th in the First Division table and Mark Leech finished the club's top goalscorer with 12 league goals.
+After what was a difficult season both on and off the pitch, Shelbourne finished 5th in the First Division table and Mark Leech finished the club's top goalscorer with 12 league goals.